 - Ability to know when to refer sensitive and confidential matters

 - Chance to develop your skills in working within the education sector

-– All hours will be added to your University profile and contribute to your Brunel Volunteers Award and HEAR.
+- All hours will contribute to your Brunel Volunteers Award which leads to an invitation towards the Brunel Volunteers Awards Ceremony

 Interested?
 Apply now!